Global Anglican Future Conference: Conference

 Originally, GAFCON was intended to take place in two parts: a week in Jordan and a week in Jerusalem for the conference.
-This was also intended to allow participation by bishops from Pakistan and Sudan, who would not be able to visit Israel.
+This was also intended to allow participation by bishops from Pakistan and Sudan, who would not be able to deal with the Israeli government.
 To make accommodations and meet issues raised by the local Anglican Bishop in Jerusalem, the Jordan part of the programme was subsequently downgraded to a "pre-GAFCON preparatory consultation", with the Jerusalem segment upgraded from a pilgrimage to a period of substantive deliberation.

 After one day, on June 18, Jordanian authorities closed GAFCON, forcing about 140 people to relocate to Jerusalem.
 Archbishop Akinola's diplomatic passport was denied entry into Jordan.

 The conference took place from 22 to 29 June 2008 at the modern Renaissance Hotel near the outskirts of Jerusalem.

 At the beginning of the conference a booklet was released by Archbishop Peter Akinola of Nigeria entitled The Way, the Truth and the Life: Theological Resources for a Pilgrimage to a Global Anglican Future.
 Delegates also visited sacred sites in and around Jerusalem.